amolvaze/Placeholder/README.md

 Project makes use of JQuery & few placeholder.js files have been tried to come up with solutions.

 A final solution has the code which involves a function which runs every time web page loads into DOM.
 This web page will be still able to show placeholders for the input textbox, textarea fields of the web based sample form.
-A sample form is designed on HTML5 to test this functionality.
+A sample form is designed using HTML5 to test this functionality.
 For password field, placeholder is masking the password showing password as a type for this project.

 A solution has a Styles.css file which was initially reated to add placeholder class to the JQuery when page loads into DOM is set to run.